ghermans/FiveReborn-admin/readme.md

 ## Installation

 - Run composer install
-- Open .env_example and edit the DB and FIVEREBORN settings.
+- Open .env_example and edit the DB and FIVEREBORN settings after that save it as **.env**
 ```
 DB_DATABASE=
 DB_USERNAME=